-The offer letter is signed, the tassel is turned, and the first day of a new job is right around the corner.
+The offer letter is signed, the tassel is turned, and the first day of a new internship or entry-level job is right around the corner.
 After years of hard work, all-nighters, and yes, a lot of fun, college is over and your career is starting.
 Along with excitement, you’re probably feeling a bit nervous and maybe even wondering if they picked the right person for the job.
 Before your first day, read through these quotes and remember you wouldn’t have gotten this far in the first place without a very specific person – you!

 It takes courage to grow up and become who you really are. – E.E.
 Cummings